-We hear the term “endocrine disruptors” more and more frequently in the field of health, wellness and cosmetics.
-And the fact is that these small external elements are generating a great chaos in our body.
+We hear the expression “endocrine disruptors or hormone disruptors” more and more frequently in the health, food and cosmetics fields.
+This is because these small external elements are generating a great chaos in our body.

 How is this possible?
 What effect do endocrine disruptors in conventional cosmetics have on our bodies?
 How can we avoid them?

 If you are interested in this topic and want to make sure you buy quality and safe natural cosmetics for your skin, keep reading this article.

 What are endocrine disruptors in cosmetics?

 Endocrine disruptors in cosmetics are chemical substances external to the body, but present as ingredients in many cosmetics today, which, once inside, modify hormone signals.
 It could be said that these pollutants “hack” or interfere with hormonal messages.
 Sometimes they enhance them, sometimes they interrupt them, thus modulating and modifying the important role of hormones.

 Because hormones play a very important role in the condition of our skin and our overall health.

 Hormones are chemical molecules very well designed by nature that fulfill very specific and vital functions in our organism: they are in charge of creating communication networks between the different organs, the body.
 They are like messengers.